 The court-appointed administrator will be in charge of the sale of the insolvent's assets and, preferably, he or she should conduct an electronic auction, on a special platform.
-However, he or she can choose another method of sale (namely, sale through offers by letter, sale in regulated markets, direct sale, particular negotiation, auction in an auction house, etc) as long as that choice is justified.
+However, a different method of sale can be selected as long as that choice is justified.
 The assets are sold free of all claims and liabilities.